Federated Learning of Generative Image Priors for MRI Reconstruction: Theory

 where $\gamma^1_i \in \mathbb{R}^{u\times 1}$ and $\beta^1_i \in \mathbb{R}^{u\times 1}$ are learnable affine transformations of $w$ that control the scale and bias of each feature channel respectively. $\mu$ and $\sigma$ are mean and variance along the channel dimension of $X_i^{3}$.
 Note that the cascade of convolution, noise injection and adaptive instance normalization is repeated a second time to yield the mappings $X_{i}^{5}=Conv_S^2(X_{i}^{4})$, $X_{i}^{6}=NI^2(X_{i}^{5})$, $X_{i+1}^{0}=AdaIN^2(X_{i}^{6},w)$.
 The parameters of these repeat blocks are distinct from those in the initial blocks, except for tied intermediate latents input to $AdaIN^{1,2}$.
 Overall, the mapping through the generator is:

 where $\hat{x}$ is the synthesized image, the generator parameters $\theta_G$=\{$\theta_M, \theta_S$\} include mapper and synthesizer parameters.

-\paragraph{{\textbf{Discriminator ($D$)}}} The discriminator receives either an actual MR image or a synthetic image from the generator as input and attempts to discriminate between actual and synthetic images. $D$ is composed of $L_D$ layers, where the first $L_D-1$ layers contain a cascade of two-fold downsampling and convolution blocks ($Conv_D$), and the last layer is fully-connected ($FC_D$).
+\textbf{Discriminator ($D$)}: The discriminator receives either an actual or synthetic MR image as input, and attempts to discriminate between the two cases. $D$ contains $L_D-1$ layers cascading two-fold downsampling and convolution blocks ($Conv_D$), followed by a final fully-connected layer ($FC_D$).
 The overall mapping is:

 where $x$ is an actual ($x_r$) or synthetic image ($\hat{x}$), $x_D\in \mathbb{R}^{1}$ is the output, and $D_{\theta_D}$ is parametrized by $\theta_D$.